cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

 were over and made a [screencast](https://www.youtube.com/watch?v=WMWaryo3w4s) of the steps in preparing Iconclass for PyOBO.
-Maybe you'll find it interesting watching me code - it's a relatively quiet video with no narration except the occasional exploitative (you've been warned).
+Maybe you'll find it interesting watching me code - it's a relatively quiet video with no narration except the occasional expletive (you've been warned).
 I got as far as the first attempt at generating semantic mappings from Iconclass to CHMO, OBI, and ChEBI.

 As you might have guessed from reading, it actually ended up taking several weeks to make improvements to different pieces of software, to curate new data, and to write it all up.
+And, it's not even working yet.
 So it goes!

+---

+Double post-script, wow!
+If you're in the NFDI sphere and have ideas for other cross-disciplinary queries, please let me know.
+I am excited to extend this demonstration, especially to something more practical.